adameldefrawy/zigassist/README.md

 # 8i Zig Assistant

 Zig Assistant is a voice assistant for use in testing of the Zig rig.It is meant for installation on the console RaspberryPi in a 10-camera Zig Rig.
 The voice assistant can be used to turn the cameras on/off, start/stop recording, push the rig to storage/record mode.
-The assistant responds to "Adam" or "Hello Zig".
+The assistant responds to "ZigAssist" or "Adam".
 It can be further customized to integrate any potential Python or Shell scripts.

 It employs the use of Google Text-To-Speech, Google Speech Recognition, and Snowboy Hotword Recognition.